 Creative Marketing Plan Goals Template

-The same vague goals listed earlier become much clearer when specific numbers and timelines are applied to them:
+It not only specifies a metric for each goal but also sets a timeline for improvement.
+The same vague goals listed earlier become much clearer when you apply specific numbers and timelines on them:

-You can dive even deeper into your marketing goals if you want (generally, the more specific, the better).
+You can be as specific as you want about setting your marketing goals.
 Here’s a marketing plan example that shows how to outline your growth goals:

 Growth Goals Roadmap Template for a Marketing Plan

-Outlining your user personas is an important part of a marketing plan that should not be overlooked.
+Outlining your user persona is an important part of a marketing plan that you shouldn’t overlook.

-Answering these questions will take lots of research, but it’s essential information to get.
+Answering these questions will take lots of research, but it’s worth it.

-Take a look at how detailed this user persona template is below:
+Next, use the research data to create a user persona.
+Take a look at how detailed this user persona template is:

 Persona Marketing Report Template